 Just as Jules Verne imagined the moon landings more than a century before Apollo 11 made its historic touchdown and HG Wells foresaw the atomic bomb decades ahead of its real-world creation, technological progress often turns science fiction into science fact.
-The number of online virtual worlds launched over the last decade suggests we are closer than ever to another once-far-fetched idea escaping the pages of literature to become a reality.
-The so-called “metaverse” may soon be upon us, and with it will arrive new forms of social interaction, economic possibilities, online experiences and creative avenues.
+The number of online virtual worlds launched over the last decade suggests we're closer than ever to another once-far-fetched idea escaping the pages of literature to become a reality.
+The so-called “metaverse” may soon be upon us, and with it'll arrive new forms of social interaction, economic possibilities, online experiences, and creative avenues.

 In this OKX Insights article, we explore the origins of the metaverse and examine those platforms already hinting toward the future of online interaction.
 We consider the metaverse’s defining characteristics, whether the internet’s current architecture is positioned to deliver them, as well as just why the concept has entered popular culture in such a big way in recent years.

 We then turn our attention to those metaverse-like virtual worlds that leverage blockchain technology to enable irrefutable ownership of digital items, land, and even identities.
 We examine how cryptocurrencies might lay the foundation for more accessible, interoperable virtual economies in these shared online spaces.

 Ultimately, we consider whether those metaverse-like worlds that offer more decentralized forms of resource allocation will make the increasingly likely future metaverse an enjoyable place to inhabit.